Michèle Andrews

 Imagine the ripple effects.
 How many kitchen tables would that be?
 What kind of impact could we have?

-In our Climate Action Accelerator Program (CAAP), we have 20 schools signed on across Canada who have said “YES” – without all the answers, but with a willingness to be leaders, to figure it out together.
+In our Climate Action Accelerator Program (CAAP), we have worked with over 25 schools who have said “YES” – without all the answers, but with a willingness to be leaders, to figure it out together.
 We have a strategic framework, templates and resources, workshops, mentoring, and guest experts to get school teams started.
 School teams have at minimum a lead administrator, academic, operations and student leaders on their team.
 Many have teams of a dozen or more people, from all parts of their schools.
 They have made a 3-year commitment to help each other figure out a path to a climate-positive, regenerative future where every decision we make in our schools contributes to the world we want to create.
 And, they have committed to sharing their learning for all.
 There are over 15,000 people learning and working in those schools – how many kitchen tables would that be?

 I have posed many questions in this blog.
 I have 2 more: if not you, who?
 If not now, when?

-We also have many free resources, favourite sources of inspiration, and a growing list of educational organizations beyond our schools whom we admire.
+We also have many free resources, favourite sources of inspiration to enjoy.